 Among households in this income range, only 10% face housing issues.
 White and Hispanic households report the lowest percentages of housing problems, at 9%.
 Asian households experience a higher rate of 23%, 13 percentage points above the overall rate for this income group.
-Pacific Islander households exhibit a particularly concerning rate of 71%, which is 61 percentage points higher than the overall rate for this income category-the largest disparity across all income levels.
+Pacific Islander households exhibit a particularly concerning rate of 71%, which is 61 percentage points higher than the overall rate for this income category-the largest difference in a demographic group experiencing housing problems across all income levels.